Home / Health & Wellness Articles / Military Archives / The stresses of military life on marriages and families

 The stresses of military life on marriages and families

-Many of us take life for granted in this land of the free and home of the brave.
-Celebrating holidays and birthdays, putting down roots and watching them grow, family gatherings and lasting friendships, setting personal and career goals with a direct path for happiness and prosperity.
+Many of us take life for granted—celebrating holidays and birthdays, putting down roots and watching them grow, enjoying family gatherings and lasting friendships, and pursuing personal and career goals with a clear path toward happiness and prosperity.

 Long-term mental health injuries

-The stresses of military life can produce disruptions in marriages and families.
-Military life results in uncertainty and breaks in routine, which can cause family members to experience high anxiety, depression, PTSD and long-term mental health and wellness injuries.
+The stresses of military life can disrupt marriages and families.
+Military life can cause uncertainty and breaks in routine, which can cause family members to experience high levels of anxiety, depression, PTSD, and long-term mental health and wellness injuries.
 Many spouses feel it will hurt their military partner’s chances of promotion if they would seek help for stress or depression.

 Separation, brokenness and uncertainty

 Deployed service members are physically separated from their nuclear family.
-Often, depending on the job they do, they do not have access to the internet to communicate with their spouses, children, parents and friends.
-Relocation is often a part of the active duty military life for a family and it is very disruptive with changing school systems, making new friends for military children, and traveling distances to cities and jobs.
+Often, depending on the job they do, they may not have access to the internet to communicate with their spouses, children, parents, and friends.
+Relocation is often a part of the active duty military life for a family and is very disruptive considering children will have to change school systems and make new friends.
+Not to mention, spouses have to worry about navigating a new city while trying to plant roots.
 Further, finding extracurricular activities, a new place of worship, and other similar activities can strain any family.

 Spouses and broken career paths